airtap/airtap/README.md

 [![Build Status](https://travis-ci.org/airtap/airtap.svg?branch=master)](https://travis-ci.org/airtap/airtap)

-Airtap is an easy way to test your JavaScript in browsers.
+Airtap is an easy way to test your JavaScript in browsers, using a TAP-producing harness like `tap` or `tape`.
 Start testing your code locally in seconds and seamlessly move to cloud based browsers powered by [Sauce Labs](https://saucelabs.com/) for better coverage.

 Airtap is different than other cross browser test runners in its simplicity and ability to easily run your test suite in many browsers without having them installed locally.
 It lets you iterate quickly during development and provide good browser coverage before release without worrying about missing a supported browser.